-I am an Assistant Professor in the Departments of Political Science and Asian Studies at the Pennsylvania State University.
-My research interests focus on the politics of globalization and development.
-In particular, my work addresses three related topics: the political economy of foreign direct investment inflows, multinational production and governance, and emerging market multinational corporations.
-My work has appeared in the American Journal of Political Science, Comparative Politics, and International Studies Quarterly.
+I am Assistant Professor of Political Science and Asian Studies at the Pennsylvania State University.
+My research focuses on the politics of globalization and development.
+In particular, my work addresses three related topics: multinational production and governance, the political economy of foreign direct investment flows, and emerging-market multinational corporations.
+My work has appeared or is forthcoming in the American Journal of Political Science, Comparative Politics, International Studies Quarterly, and Research & Politics.

 I hold an M.A. degree in East Asian Studies from Yale University and a Ph.D. degree in Political Science from Columbia University.
 Prior to joining Penn State, I was a Postdoctoral Fellow at the Princeton-Harvard China and the World Program (Harvard University).
 During the 2013-2014 academic year, I was an Associate Visiting Research Scholar at the Niehaus Center for Globalization and Governance, Princeton University.